 Globalization Partners offers Rwanda payroll outsourcing to companies looking to expand into the country quickly.
 We can act as the Employer of Record to handle all compliance and set up your Rwanda payroll per local labor laws.
 When you work with us, we’ll lift all compliance management matters off your shoulders and onto our own.

-Taxation Rules for Your Rwanda Payroll
+Taxation Rules in Rwanda

-Rwanda Payroll Options
+Rwanda Payroll Options for Companies

 You can choose the Rwanda payroll option that makes the most sense for your company, including: